 This type of editorial note may be used on an older review when the review question has been addressed in a newer review with a broader scope or different methodology, or when a new protocol has been published, or in any other case where a review has not been updated but has been superseded by another review.
 This option is available for use by Cochrane Review Groups without approval by the Editor in Chief.

-For information on how to create and manage Editorial notes, see Editorial notes: editorial guidance.
+For information on how to create and manage Editorial notes, and for template text, see Editorial notes: editorial guidance.